Robust, fast, and efficient formation of stable tetratomic molecules from ultracold atoms via generalized stimulated Raman exact passage: COHERENT CONVERSION FROM ATOMS TO TETRATOMIC MOLECULES VIA GENERALIZED NONLINEAR STIREP

-Figure.~\ref{fig3}(a) displays the time sequence of the Rabi frequencies corresponding to our protocol and STIRAP.
-It is obvious that, like the Gaussian waveform, the fields used in our protocol are still sufficiently smooth.
-We plot in Fig.~\ref{fig3}(b) the conversion efficiency as a function of $\eta_1$ and $\eta_2$.
+Figure.~\ref{fig4}(a) displays the time dependence of the Rabi frequencies corresponding to our protocol and STIRAP.
+It is obvious that the fields used in our protocol exhibit profiles with sufficient smoothness.
+We plot in Fig.~\ref{fig4}(b) the conversion efficiency as a function of $\eta_1$ and $\eta_2$.
 Here, the upper surface corresponds to our protocol, whereas the lower surface corresponds to STIRAP.
-As it is observed, our protocol always performs better than STIRAP throughout the whole range of error parameters.
-In addition, we stress that our protocol allows for faster control over the conversion process.
-We demonstrate this fact by plotting a curve of the conversion efficiency of our protocol as a function of the evolution time $T$, as depicted in Fig.~\ref{fig3}(c).
-As it turns out, the higher conversion efficiency can be achieved by shortening the evolution time.
-This intriguing phenomenon aligns with the core spirit of STA.
+As it is observed, our protocol always performs better than STIRAP.

 Further studies can reveal more properties of our protocol.
-In Fig.~\ref{fig4}(a), by fixing $\Omega_2$ at its ideal value, we present a contour plot of transfer efficiency against the evolution time deviation $\delta T$ and the Rabi frequency deviation $\delta\Omega_1$.
-As a comparison, we study in Fig.~\ref{fig4}(b) transfer efficiency against $\delta T$ and $\delta\Omega_2$, with $\Omega_1$ fixed at its ideal value.
+In Fig.~\ref{fig5}(a), by fixing $\Omega_2$ at its ideal value, we present a contour plot of transfer efficiency against the evolution time deviation $\delta T$ and the Rabi frequency deviation $\delta\Omega_1$.
+For any physical quantity $X$, its deviation is explicitly defined in~\hyperref[app2]{Appendix B}.
+As a comparison, we study in Fig.~\ref{fig5}(b) transfer efficiency against $\delta T$ and $\delta\Omega_2$, with $\Omega_1$ fixed at its ideal value.
 It should be noted that the values marked by the white dashed lines in these figures are equal to the ideal value under the working condition of no deviations; this value correspond exactly to the end value of the red curve in Fig.~\ref{fig2}(b), and its specific value is $0.9899$.
 It is observed that even for deviations of $|\delta T/T|\!=\!|\delta\Omega_1/\Omega_1|\!=\!|\delta\Omega_2/\Omega_2|\!=\!10\%$, the conversion efficiencies remain remarkably close to the ideal value.
-The results further demonstrate that the C-STIREP exhibits high robustness with respect to imperfections in operation.
+The results demonstrate that our protocol exhibits high robustness with respect to imperfections in operation.